What is Phenolic Foam Insulation?

-Phenolic foam insulation was a short-lived innovation developed in the early 80s in response to the energy-crisis driven demand for greater insulation efficiency.
+Phenolic foam insulation was a short-lived innovation developed in the early 80s.
+It was a response to the energy-crisis, which called for greater insulation efficiency.
 As regulations required higher R-value insulation in roofs, a demand arose for material which offered both fire resistance and high R-value, while not requiring a full roofing re-build to accommodate its thickness.

-Phenolic foam insulation is usually found in conjunction with built-up roof membranes, also known as BUR and commonly referred to as “tar and gravel” roofs, which are generally found on low-slope commercial buildings.
+Phenolic foam insulation is usually found in conjunction with built-up roof membranes, also known as BUR and commonly referred to as “tar and gravel” roofs.
+They are generally found on low-slope commercial buildings.
 It was manufactured in board form in thicknesses ranging from 1″ to 3 3/5″.

 Installed in at least 6,000 roof systems, it was most popular in the Midwest, East Coast and Texas.
 Hundreds of systems were installed in Illinois, Michigan and Minnesota.

-Over time, the critical flaw was obvious: when the compound got wet, it broke down, creating a corrosive acid which damaged the metal deck.
+Over time, however, the critical flaw was obvious: when the compound got wet, it broke down, creating a corrosive acid that damaged the metal deck.
 Damage ranged from severe surface rust to large holes.
 The corrosion created the potential for equipment or people to fall through compromised areas.

-While roof systems containing phenolic foam roof insulation may be in good shape, it is important to repair and remediate decks as soon as possible.
+While roof systems containing phenolic foam roof insulation may be in good shape, it’s important to repair and remediate decks, as soon as possible.
 Once a property is identified as part of the class-action lawsuit, it becomes an issue should the owner sell the building.
-While the lawsuit will cover some remediation costs, the owner will be liable for expenses as well.
+While the lawsuit will cover some remediation costs, the owner will be liable for expenses, as well.

-Briefly, a phenolic foam remediation project demands these steps:
+Briefly, a phenolic foam remediation project demands these essential steps:

-- Remove all corrosion from deck by wire brushing.
+- Remove all corrosion from the deck by wire brushing.